h2020-endeavour/iSDX/pctrl/README.md

 ```

-By using the GET method with the uri's defined above the following output will be gernated.
+By using the GET method with the uri's defined above the following output will be generated.

 &nbsp;